meg-gutshall/meg-gutshall.github.io/_posts/2019-02-15-whats_up_with_that_sinatra_env.markdown

 ## Conclusion

-`ENV["SINATRA_ENV"]` started out as a mixed-up mess for me but after I lot of research and deep-diving into my code files, I came to understand it's purpose throughout my programs.
+`ENV["SINATRA_ENV"]` started out as a mixed-up mess for me but after a lot of research and deep-diving into my code files, I came to understand its purpose throughout my programs.
 Hopefully this post helped you understand it a little bit better as well.